The Last Song (2010 film): Plot

-Since her parents’ divorce three years ago, 17-year-old Veronica "Ronnie" Miller has shown a streak of rebellious and defiant behavior.
-She hasn’t spoken to her father, Steve, since the divorce, and has given up playing the piano, something she has loved since her childhood due to her father’s influence.
+Following her parents’ divorce three years ago, 17-year-old Veronica "Ronnie" Miller has shown rebellious and defiant behavior.
+She has not spoken to her father, Steve, since the divorce, and has given up playing piano, which she loved since childhood because of her father’s influence.

-Ronnie and her younger brother, Jonah, travel to Georgia to spend the summer with their father, Steve, a former Juilliard professor and concert pianist who now lives quietly in his hometown of Wrightsville Beach.
+Ronnie and her younger brother, Jonah, travel to Georgia to spend the summer with their father, a former Juilliard professor and concert pianist who now lives quietly in his hometown of Wrightsville Beach.

 Upon arrival, Ronnie befriends Blaze, an outcast who lives with her boyfriend Marcus.
 That night, Marcus makes advances towards Ronnie.
 Blaze, mistakenly believing Ronnie had initiated the flirting, vengefully frames her for shoplifting.

 Later, Ronnie discovers a loggerhead sea turtle nest by her dad's house.
 While protecting it from raccoons, she meets Will Blakelee, a charming and popular aquarium volunteer whose attempts at friendship she had initially rebuffed.
 After spending the whole night defending the eggs together, she finds herself intrigued by him.

 The next day, Will takes Ronnie to the aquarium.
-Upon learning that he has an extensive dating history, Ronnie furiously tries to break it off with him, but he kisses her passionately.

-Will takes Ronnie to the large, gated mansion he lives at, where she meets his parents and sister, whom he assumed were away.
-After Will confides that his brother died recently, Will and Ronnie profess their mutual love.
+Upon learning that he has an extensive dating history, furious, she tries to break it off with him, but he kisses her passionately.
+Will takes Ronnie to the large, gated mansion he lives, where she meets his parents and sister, whom he assumed were away.
+After Will confides that his brother died recently, he and Ronnie profess their mutual love.

-At Will’s volleyball game, Ronnie overhears locals discussing a church that burned down, and insinuating that Steve was the one who caused the fire.
+At Will’s volleyball game, Ronnie overhears locals discussing a church that burned down, hinting that Steve was responsible for the fire.
 When Ronnie later laments this to Will, he urges his best friend Scott to divulge the truth about what happened, but Scott refuses.